Spend 6 Minutes To Learn

 Baseball is interesting.
 Most people that bet on baseball focus on moneyline betting rather than point-spreads.
 So, the key numbers are more applicable to the baseball totals instead of the spread.

 Teams often compete for one run late in games that are tied.
-Wall-offs usually come on a run-scoring hit which place one RBI rather than a home run that puts in more runs.
+Wall-offs usually come on a run-scoring hit which places one RBI rather than a home run that puts in more runs.

 The most normal tied scores that occur late in games are 3-3, 4-4, and 5-5.
 This makes the final scores 4-3, 5-4, or 6-5.
 That’s why the key numbers for baseball totals are seven, nine, and 11.